innovategy/aidcs/README.md

 ## License

 ## License
-Commercial License
-Copyright (c) 2025 Innovategy Oy.
-All rights reserved.
+2025 by Innovategy Oy is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## Support